-The Jones course can stretched to a fraction over 7,000 yards from the tips and it was home to the now defunct West Virginia LPGA Classic from 1974 to 1984.
+The course was home to the LPGA West Virginia Classic from 1974 to 1984.

 I can remember my first round on the Jones Course came when the 1983 US Open was being played at Oakmont and a few people in the media suggested I should make the short drive to the panhandle of West Virginia and see firsthand.
 Oglebay is a wonderful State Park and has a range of activities for people to engage with golf clearly on the agenda.